srit83/laravel-extardent/README.md

 ```

-If you dont know how you configure your rules or before and after events show <[https://github.com/laravelbook/ardent](Max Ehsans laravelbook/ardent package on github)>
+If you dont know how you configure your rules or before and after events show [Max Ehsans laravelbook/ardent package on github](https://github.com/laravelbook/ardent)

 Have coding fun! ;-)